Ever tried to get a workout at home but were held back out of fear of bothering someone?

 Questions and Answers

 How can I exercise in my room or apartment without equipment?

 Apart from the exercises described above, you could try:

 - Do crunches or sit-ups to work your core.

 - Try planks for body toning in the standard pushup position.

 - Try buying and lifting some weights in different positions.

 How to work out in an upstairs apartment?

 There are plenty of silent workouts for fat loss that you can do without disturbing your downstairs neighbors.
-Squats, pushups, and supermans are all excellent workouts that could be done without disturbing your neighbors.
+Squats, pushups, and supermans are all excellent workouts you can do without disturbing your neighbors.

-If you were to choose to purchase some equipment, you can lift weights, or use an exercise bike without bothering the people living below you.
+If you were to purchase some equipment, you can lift weights or use an exercise bike without bothering the people living below you.